Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

     ```sql
     create or replace warehouse COMPUTE_WH with warehouse_size=XSMALL
     ```
-2. Rename the worksheet by clicking the worksheet name (this is automatically set to the current timestamp) using the option **…** and **Rename**.
+2. Rename the SQL worksheet by clicking the worksheet name (this is automatically set to the current timestamp) using the option **…** and **Rename**.
 Rename the file  to `data setup script` since we will be placing code in this worksheet to ingest the Formula 1 data.
 Make sure your role is set as the **ACCOUNTADMIN** and select the **COMPUTE_WH** warehouse.

     <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/3-connect-to-data-source/1-rename-worksheet-and-select-warehouse.png" title="Rename worksheet and select warehouse"/>

-3. Copy the following code into the main body of the Snowflake worksheet.
+3. Copy the following code into the main body of the Snowflake SQL worksheet.
 You can also find this setup script under the `setup` folder in the [Git repository](https://github.com/dbt-labs/python-snowpark-formula1/blob/main/setup/setup_script_s3_to_snowflake.sql).
 The script is long since it's bringing in all of the data we'll need today!
 Generally during this lab we'll be explaining and breaking down the queries.
 We won't going line by line, but we will point out important information related to our learning objectives!

 4. Ensure all the commands are selected before running the query &mdash; an easy way to do this is to use Ctrl-A to highlight all of the code in the worksheet.
 Select **run** (blue triangle icon).
 Notice how the dot next to your **COMPUTE_WH** turns from gray to green as you run the query.
 The **status** table is the final table of all 14 tables loaded in.